 Suppose Dan is arrested and charged with two counts of aggravated assault/battery, based on his alleged use of a baseball bat in a street fight.
 A plea bargain might be reached in Dan's case in one of three ways:

-Get a Free Legal Evaluation of Your Case and Potential Plea Bargain
+Get Legal Help with Your Case and Potential Plea Bargain